-Most homes in India have their own recipe, but generally tea leaves are brewed with spices, milk and sugar.
-This recipe makes my favourite masala tea.
+Masala tea is a deliciously spiced and aromatic tea.
+Most homes in India have their own recipe, but generally tea leaves are brewed with ground spices, milk and sugar.

-Masala tea tastes even better with a froth on top, so pour it out from a manageable height to form the bubbles.
-Enjoy!
+Pro tip: Masala tea tastes even better with a froth on top, so try pouring it from a manageable height to form the bubbles.

 - 2 teaspoons tea leaves use a black tea like Assam